-Forecast oil prices are based on the average of three December 31, 2017 forecasts of Brent Crude prices prepared by Canadian independent consultants, and are adjusted for quality, transportation fees, tariffs and market differentials.
-Forecast oil prices for sales of proved plus probable oil reserves, before and after adjustments, are shown in the table below.
+Forecast oil prices are based on the average of three December 31, 2018 forecasts of Brent crude prices prepared by Canadian independent consultants, and are adjusted for quality, transportation fees, tariffs and market differentials.
+Forecast oil prices for sales of proved plus probable oil reserves, consisting of light/medium oil, before and after adjustments, are shown in the table below.